twilson63/8pin-arweave-tutorial/README.md

 Time: (25 - 30 minutes)

-One of the coolest things about arweave is the gateway server supports graphql out of the box!
+One of the coolest things about Arweave is the gateway server supports Graphql out of the box!
 Yes!
-Out of the box, you can use graphql to query the blockweave!
+Out of the box, you can use Graphql to query the blockweave!
 Crazy right?

 Make sure your `arlocal` server is running, we want to open a browser to http://localhost:1984/graphql.
 You should get a screen requesting you to launch the apollo graphql visual tool.
 Click on that button, and you should see the graphql query environment.
 Yay! ⭐️